Kaltsoon/sequelize-find-unique/README.md

 ### Custom cache

 The `cache` option can be used to provide a custom DataLoader cache implementation.
-The cache keys are string and values [DataLoader](https://github.com/graphql/dataloader#api) instances.
+The cache keys are strings and values [DataLoader](https://github.com/graphql/dataloader#api) instances.
 The cache implementation should implement `get`, `set`, and `delete` methods:

 ```js
 class CustomCache {